 Because occupations involving physical labor dominate the local economy, Goshen is generally considered to be a blue-collar town.
 38.04% of the Goshen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Goshen is a town of sales and office workers, transportation and shipping workers and service providers.
 There are especially a lot of people living in Goshen who work in office and administrative support (14.13%), management occupations (11.96%) and sales jobs (10.87%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.48% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Goshen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Goshen doesn't have a public transportation system that people use for their commute.